Change of Status

 - $455 I-539 fee – Check made payable to “Department of Homeland Security”.
 This fee increases every now and then, currently it’s $455.

 - Personal statement, written to the USCIS adjudication officer, in which you explain why you are requesting a change to F-1 status

 - Bank statement showing sufficient funds that matches the information in item 8 on your I-20

-- Photocopies of all your immigration documents, passport biographical pages, visa stamp, etc.
+- Copies of all your immigration documents, passport biographical pages, current visa, visa stamp, etc.

-- Photocopies of all immigration documents of the person from whom your current status is derived (i.e. your spouse or parent), including the I-94 (front & back), passport biographical pages, visa stamp, I-20, funding and transcript or job letter and recent pay-stubs, if applicable, etc.
+- (If applicable) Copies of all immigration documents of the person from whom your current status is derived (i.e. your spouse or parent), including the I-94 (front & back), passport biographical pages, visa stamp, I-20, funding and transcript or job letter and recent pay-stubs, if applicable, etc.

-- Copy of your marriage license, birth certificate, or other proof of relation to this person
+- (If applicable) Copy of your marriage license, birth certificate, or other proof of relation to this person

 USCIS California Service Center

 Laguna Niguel, CA 92607-1053

 1. After mailing your documents, USCIS should send you an I-797C receipt notice within 2-3 weeks in the mail.
 This receipt lets you know that they have received your package and are processing it.
 If you do not get a notice, please contact ISS.
 On this document is a receipt number which you can use to track your application at uscis.gov.